 Roger Williams Banished from the Massachusetts Bay Colony

 His views on religious freedom and tolerance, coupled with his disapproval of the practice of confiscating land from Native Americans, earned him the wrath of the colony.
 Williams challenged the very existence of the colony and refused to take their oath.
-The colonial government refused to grant land to the church, and Roger directed members to write letters in open rebellion.
-The colonial government could not let that stand and either did or wanted to put him on trial for sedition and heresy.
+The colonial government refused to grant land to the Williams’ church, and Roger directed members to write letters in open rebellion.
+The colonial government could not let that stand and convicted him of sedition and heresy.

 “…so the next morning the court sentenced him to depart out of our jurisdiction within six weeks.” –November 1, 1635

 On November 12, 1635 (modern calendar), the court banished Roger Williams.
 He had six weeks to leave or he would be sent back to England.
 With that threat, he faced a difficult choice.
 In January 1636, Roger left the colony–some say escaped.

 “Mr. [Williams] the pastor of the church being at the time absent upon a voyage to England.” –New England’s Memorial, Nathaniel Morton (1669).